iAbhishek91/google-cloud/Services/NW-01-VPC.md

 Refer: image VPC creation with subnet with custom network type for a region.

+> NOTE: if you delete the default network,, compute engine, GKE and APP engine dont work.

 **Now we create VPC**:

 - Create a instance template with custom network, the create instance group with 4 instance: Success